 What are coffee ice cubes?

 Coffee ice cubes are ice cubes made with a brewed coffee of choice.
-This coffee is frozen in an ice cube tray, just like regular ice cubes, to make strong coffee-flavored ice cubes you can use in any iced drink.
+They are frozen in an ice cube tray, just like regular ice cubes, to make strong coffee-flavored ice cubes you can use in any iced drink.

 You can choose to use these ice cubes in any coffee drink you like.
-These coffees are best served very cold, and that requires a lot of ice cubes.
+These drinks are best served very cold, and that requires a lot of ice cubes.

 But when you leave your cold coffee in the summer heat for a bit too long, some of these cubes will start to melt.

-When using coffee ice cubes instead, your coffee will still get diluted the same way as regular ice cubes would, but you will add more coffee to your iced coffee.
+When using coffee ice cubes instead, your coffee will still get diluted the same way as regular ice cubes would, but you will add more flavor to your iced drink.